 The General Nelson Inn

 The General Nelson Inn is located a half a mile from Bardstown’s beautiful downtown main street.
 It features 48 well-appointed guest rooms, each offering cable satellite television with free HBO® and free wireless high-speed Internet access.
+This option is often chosen by academic service Seminararbeit schreiben lassen, as the conference room allows you to gather many students in one place.
 Other hotel amenities include an outdoor heated swimming pool, a spa, a courtesy airport shuttle to the local airport, business services and meeting facilities accommodating up to 175 guests.
 Small pets are welcome with a fee.
 Enjoy a hot continental breakfast.
 You’ll be ready to roll embarking on your adventure through the Most Beautiful Small Town in America.

 Jailer’s Inn Bed & Breakfast

 Iron bars on windows, 30 inch thick stone walls, and heavy steel doors slamming behind you.
 Does this sound like a typical tourist accommodation?
 That’s because the Jailer’s Inn is anything but typical.
 Hence the eccentric and historical theme.
 Located in the heart of downtown Bardstown, this historic Bed & Breakfast, circa 1819, offers a unique and luxurious way while you “do time.”